- Parents Home

 - Try bran or whole-grain waffles or pancakes topped with apples, berries, or raisins.

-- Enjoy whole-wheat bagels or English muffins instead of white toast.
+- Enjoy whole-wheat bread, bagels, or English muffins instead of white toast.

 Lunch and Dinner:

-- Make sandwiches with whole-grain breads (rye, oat, or wheat) instead of white.
+- Make sandwiches with whole-grain breads (like oat or wheat) instead of white.

-- Use whole-grain spaghetti and other pastas instead of white.
+- Use whole-grain spaghetti and other pastas instead of regular.

 - Try wild or brown rice with meals instead of white rice.
 Add beans (kidney, black, navy, and pinto) to rice dishes for even more fiber.